atanasovdaniel/squirrel/doc/source/stdlib/stdiolib.rst

     Reads `size` bytes from `stream` and stores them to `buffer`.

-.. c:function:: SQInteger sqstd_fwrite(const SQUserPointer buffer, SQInteger size, SQFILE stream)
+.. c:function:: SQInteger sqstd_fwrite(SQUserPointer buffer, SQInteger size, SQFILE stream)

     :param const void* buffer: buffer with data to be writen
     :param SQInteger size: size in bytes to write from to stream